RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 We will first look at the power of the dataset with the same parameters as in the original data set.
 This means that each dataset will have the exact number of observations as the original data.
 Here, we use the model `kb07_m` we fitted above to our dataset `kb07`.

-You can use the `parameparametricbootstrap()` function to run `nsims` iterations of data sampled using the parameters from `kb07_m`.
+You can use the `parametricbootstrap()` function to run `nsims` iterations of data sampled using the parameters from `kb07_m`.

+!!! info
+    The parametric bootstrap is actually a simulation procedure.
+    Each bootstrap iteration
+    1. simulates new data based on an existing model
+    2. then fits a model to that data to obtain new estimates.

 Set up a random seed to make the simulation reproducible.
 You can use your favourite number.

-To use multithreading, you need to set the number of cores you want to use.
+To use multithreading, you need to set the number of worker threads you want to use.
-E.g. in Visual Studio Code, open the settings (gear icon in the lower left corner or cmd-,) and search for "thread".
+In VS Code, open the settings (gear icon in the lower left corner) and search for "thread".
-Set `julia.NumThreads` to the number of cores you want to use (at least 1 less than your total number).
+Set `julia.NumThreads` to the number of threads you want to use (at least 1 less than the total number of processor cores available, so that you can continue watching YouTube while the simulation runs).

 Set random seed for reproducibility: